Fulu

-These practitioners are called 符籙派 (fúlù pài, the fulu sect), an informal group made up of priests from different schools of Taoism.
+These practitioners are called fulu pai (符籙派 (fúlù pài, the fulu sect)), an informal group made up of priests from different schools of Taoism.
 Like most aspects of Taoist practice, use of these objects is not confined to Taoism: they have been incorporated into several forms of Chinese Buddhism, and have inspired the ofuda used in Japanese Buddhism and Shinto and the bujeok used in Korean shamanism.

 Etymology

-符 (fú) are instructions for deities and spirits, symbols for exorcism, and recipes for potions or charms used to treat ailments.
-A 籙 (lù) is a registry for the memberships of priests, which additionally lists the skills they are trained in.
+Fu (符 (fú)) are instructions for deities and spirits, symbols for exorcism, and recipes for potions or charms used to treat ailments.
+A lu (籙 (lù)) is a registry for the memberships of priests, which additionally lists the skills they are trained in.